 The Dixie Democrats began losing control of the Southern faction of the Democratic party to liberals and minorities following President Lyndon Johnson lobbying for the passage of the Civil Rights Act of 1964 and the Voting Rights Act of 1965.
 Seeing a political opening, Nixon sought to bring Southern Democrats into the Republican party using a new strategy devised to garner the favor of racist, warmongering whites by referring to them as “the silent majority.”

 When Nixon began running for President in 1968, there was a substantial amount of racial prejudice in San Antonio, Texas, caused by white dissatisfaction with the Hispanic community protesting the way Texas apportioned public school financing.
-Nixon sought to tap into this prejudice by visiting San Antonio one month before announcing in New Hampshire his run for President.
+Nixon sought to tap into this prejudice by visiting San Antonio one month before announcing his running for President in New Hampshire.

 Rioting in San Antonio between Hispanics and the white community continued into the 1970's.
 Photo credit San Antonio Express-News.